kushdilip/kushdilip.github.io/content/posts/use-different-versions-of-node-using-nvm.md

 There is one caveat.
 NVM installs Node.js in your home directory and other users can't access it, so you should always have one of stable version of node.js installed using **Method 1** mentioned above.

-Why so much emphasis on using nvm because you might be working on different Node.js projects which may depend on a particular version and break on others.
+Why so much emphasis on using nvm, because you might be working on different Node.js projects which may work on a particular version and break on others.
 So using NVM saves a lot of effort.

+---
 For more info visit the [NVM Github Repository](https://github.com/creationix/nvm).
 For any issue please comment below.